Grab a popcorn and a blanket and get cosy. These are some of the K-dramas releasing this June 2023 that you should watch out for.

 Cast: Lee Jun-Ho, Lim Yoon-A, Go Won-Hee, Kim Ga-Eun, An Se-Ha

 Release date: 17 June

-Synopsis: One of the most anticipated K-dramas this June 2023, the plot revolves around Goo Won (Lee), the heir of luxury hotel conglomerate The King Group, who gets stuck in a war of inheritance.
+Synopsis: Goo Won (Lee), who is the heir of The King Group, a luxury hotel conglomerate, gets stuck in a war of inheritance.
 Cheon Sa-Rang (Lim), an employee at the King Hotel, finds her way to personal growth by handling tricky workplace politics.
 Soon, Won and Sa-Rang meet and love blooms.